 - What place mankind’s attempts to define God – the many religions!

-- The inadequacy of language is very important!
+- The inadequacy of language – something that I find very significant!

 - Consider the significance of the collapse of the Roman Empire.